top of page

 Q: What are your rates, do you offer virtual lessons, how do I pay and what will I need to start the lessons?

 Have other questions?
-I look forward to your reaching out so I can be sure they are addressed.
+I look forward to your reaching out through this website, or by direct e-mail or text.

 All the best,